 The development team has been doing comprehensive simulations using SolidWorks Simulation to optimize the strength of the structures and simulate the motion of the FMS system’s moving parts.
 “The reason we have been using simulation this intensively was partly because the structures of the scale model are so small that we needed to know if they were solid enough and furthermore to analyze the movements of moving parts of the system,” explains Jussi Liikkanen.

 3D printing from SolidWorks models

-TUAS has used SolidWorks to design the many sheet metal and machined parts that goes into the model.
-Furthermore a large part of the model consists of 3D printed components and the university has developed and built its own 3D printers that can print components in plastics and plaster respectively based on SolidWorks models.
+TUAS has used SolidWorks to design the many sheet metal and machined parts that go into the model.
+Furthermore, a large part of the model consists of 3D printed components, and the university has developed and built its own 3D printers that can print components in plastics and plaster respectively based on SolidWorks models.
 The relatively small 3D printed parts have been glued together to make up the complete structures of the model.

 PhotoView 360 was used to produce a series of photorealistic renderings of the model, which has been used for communication with Fastems and later as marketing material.
 The students have been using eDrawings and email for the communication between the project management, engineering, and manufacturing teams.
 The communication with Fastems during the project was mainly done by email and telephone occasionally supplemented with meetings at the university.

 - TUAS building the world’s first fully functional scale model of an FMS system